albanpuech/risky-biscuits-project/README.md

 </div>

-Fun Fact: With two beers in the 5 most reviewed beers in the US, belgian beers seem to be quite popular in the the US!
+Fun Fact: With two beers in the 5 most reviewed beers in the US, Belgian beers seem to be quite popular in the US!

 These beers are the most reviewed ones, but they don't seem to have really high scores!
-In fact, we can see that beers with a large average review seem to be the ones with less reviews:
+In fact, we can see that beers with a large average review seem to be the ones with fewer reviews:

 <p align="center">
   <img src="https://github.com/albanpuech/risky-biscuits-project/blob/master/assets/img/Distribution%20of%20the%20number%20of%20reviews%20for%20the%20beers%20having%20an%20average%20rating%20of%20more%20than%204.png?raw=true" width="600" title="Distribution of the number of reviews for the beers having an average rating of more than 4">